emmalowe/forecasting-a-sustainable-future/README.md

 #### Exploring patterns in the data

-Before creating a forecasting model, it is desirable to remove trends and seasonality in the data to achieve stationarity before modeling.
-This applies both to time series models and to LSTMs.
+Before creating a forecasting model, it is desirable to remove trends and seasonality in the data to create a stationary time series.
+This applies to both ARIMA models and to LSTMs.
 The time series plot for the first wind farm suggested that the power data didn't contain any trends or seasonality:

 <p align="center">
   <img width="700" height="400" src="images/wp1_time_series.png">
 </p>

-This was confirmed by running the Dickey-Fuller test, which produced a p-value less than a trillionth of a percent.
+This was confirmed by running the Dickey-Fuller test, which produced a p-value of less than a trillionth of a percent.
 Therefore the null hypothesis that the time series contains a unit root (and therefore is non-stationary) was rejected.

 ## Modeling

-#### Univariate time series model
+#### Univariate ARIMA model

 <a href="code/2.1_Model_univariate_time_series.ipynb">Univariate time series model notebook</a>